The Penny Man

 The most recent discovery was made in February, 2003 by Bob Perdue.
 He found it on Ebay:(IN)-(FWA)-HU-35 - 1956D Cent

 The "new" pieces pictured above have Earl Fankhauser's signature at the bottom, so we know they were made for him.
-Because he did not manufacture his pieces himself (they were made by the Osborne Coinage Company in Cincinnati, Ohio), there are many encased coins that have the same "look" as his pieces, but are not Fankhauser pieces.
+Because he did not manufacture his pieces himself (they were made by the Osborne Coinage Company in Cincinnati, Ohio), there are many encased coins that have the same "look" as his pieces but are not Fankhauser pieces.

-I have been working the last several years on capturing the history of the encased coins made by the Osborne Coinage Company.
+I have been working for the last several years on capturing the history of the encased coins made by the Osborne Coinage Company.
 They were gracious enough to grant me access to their production records, which fortunately were not destroyed.
-The records show who a piece was made for, when it was made and how many were made.
+The records show who a piece was made for when it was made and how many were made.
 This is information never before available to collectors!
 If you would like to look through them, just click here: Osborne Coinage Company production records

 I enjoy hearing from other collectors or curious web browsers.
 Click on my name below to send me an e-mail.

-Links come and go on the internet so if one of these has gone please let me know.
-If there is another site about encased please forward the link.
+Links come and go on the internet so if one of these has gone, please let me know.
+If there is another site about encased, please forward the link.

 Visit Rod Sell's page with many other pictures of encased coins, including many encased foreign coins.
 Learn about bi-metallic coins at his page for the Worldwide Bi-Metallic Collectors Club.
 Check it out - there are many neat pieces pictured here.

 Glyn Farber's web page is all about Louisiana encased coins: Louisiana encased.